mito-ds/mito/CONTRIBUTING.md

 - Test your code before submitting it.
 Even the smallest changes can have unexpected consequences, so make sure you verify that the changes you make do what you want them to.
 - Write good commit messages.
 We're not super picky here, but try and stick to the format "Area changed: change that was made".
 A good commit message looks like "Pivot: removed limitation where using a column in multiple sections caused errors".
 A bad commit message looks like "fix bug".
 - Match the style of the surrounding code.
 We're working on a more helpful style guide currently!
+- Make sure all tests are passing on your PR.
+We like to review PRs that have all tests passing :-)
+-

 **Don't:**
 - Touch pieces of the code outside the scope of the PR.